Godfried Bomans: Life and career

 Aside from his fairy tales and humorous books, Bomans also produced numerous collections of essays and criticism.
 During the 1950s he wrote a very entertaining travel book about Rome – Wandelingen door Rome (Walks Through Rome).

 His radio and television appearances were mainly in the role of an eccentric wit on discussion panels and in game shows.
 He was one of the first writers in the Netherlands to appear regularly on television.
-He became a media personality, a new phenomenon in the late fifties and early sixties of the 20th century.
+He became a media personality, a new phenomenon in the late 1950s and early 1960s.
 This contributed to his popularity, but hardly to any respect among the 'critical' literary elite who frowned upon these less serious appearances.

 A memorable event in the history of Dutch television was a live comment by Bomans.
 In October 1963 he was invited to the Edison Award-ceremony of the Grand Gala du Disque Populaire.
 One of the performing artists was Marlene Dietrich.
 Bomans stood next to the diva that he admired and told a frolicking anecdote ending with the famous line (attributed by him in this anecdote to a mumbling "very old little man" sitting next to him in the cinema): "I wish my wife had just one leg like that...".
 He was also well-known and admired for his Sinterklaas-stories and impersonations.

 Being a staunch admirer of the works of Charles Dickens, he was a founder member (in 1956) of the Haarlem Branch of the Dickens Fellowship, of which he became a life president later on.
 In 1969 The Dickens Fellowship London made him a vice-president (an honorary member) to recognize his efforts to promote Dickens' works.
 An anthology of his collected writings on Dickens was published posthumously in February 1972.

 Bomans died on 22 December 1971 at Bloemendaal, aged 58, from a heart attack and was buried on 24 December on the Sint-Adelbertskerkhof (Saint Adelbert Cemetery) in Bloemendaal.